How To Stop Wage Garnishment in California

 What is Wage Garnishment?

 Wage garnishment is a legal process where a court or a government agency requires your employer to withhold a specified amount of your paycheck.
 This measure is taken to satisfy debts you owe, such as unpaid taxes, child support, student loans, or medical bills.
+Wage garnishment is a common debt collection tool used by creditors to recover unpaid debts through a court order.

 When wages are garnished, your employer directs the garnishment amount straight to the creditor or the collection agency managing the debt, leaving you with less money for your basic necessities.